and then you get South Africa at the bottom tip, with the Free State in red:

 We all met at a festive gathering of Rotary students in Oklahoma and then visited each other’s towns whenever we could.

-Here’s the group that left SA on the same day, but flew all over the world, about half of us to the USA.
+Here’s the group that left SA on the same day in January 1973, but flew all over the world, about half of us to the USA.
+Heywood Tanner-Tremayne of Estcourt Rotary club is standing grinning with jacket and tie middle left.
+Standing next to him in the dark top is Lyn Wade from Vryheid, Natal.

 It was amazing and heartwarming how Apache welcomed me.
 The town, the school the Rotary Club.
 Right from when I landed in Oklahoma City I was made to feel at home.